 As an SDR (Sales Development Rep), the three main channels of communication at your disposal are phone, email, and social media.
 However, in order for you to work the lead, you have to make sure the data you have is workable (validation stage).
 When you call their number, do you get to their voicemail?
 Does their email address work, or has your email bounced?
 Are they active on social media?

-Bucket 3: Priority
+Cold Calling Bucket 3: Priority

 In this bucket, you’ve reached the lead.
 Many sales people make the mistake of not calling a lead again after a “not interested” reply.
 Ryan warns that this is a really bad idea.
 These are “phone-ready leads” and should not be summarily discarded.
 You may just have caught them at a super busy moment.
 The same applies if a lead responds to your email or social media message.
 They may not be interested at the time, but you know that they reply.
 It gives you the opportunity to engage them again at a later stage by drafting a better, more personalized message.
 This is the most important bucket where you should be seeing more conversation and a higher conversion rate.
-It’s also where most sales people often lose out because they’re not focussing on these leads.
+It’s also where most sales people often lose out because they’re not focusing on these leads.

-Bucket 4: Meeting Schedule
+Cold Calling Bucket 4: Meeting Schedule